jmacdotorg/plerd/README.md

 Create a new directory in your Dropbox for Plerd's sake, and then create these subdirectories inside of it:

 * `source`: This will hold your blog's Markdown-based source files.
-* `template`: Holds your blog's templates.
-(Go ahead and copy the contents of this repository's `template` file into this directory, after you create it.)
+* `templates`: Holds your blog's templates.
+(Go ahead and copy the contents of this repository's `templates` file into this directory, after you create it.)
 * `docroot`: Will hold your blog's actual docroot, ready for serving up by the webserver software of your choice.

 You should then update `conf/plerd.conf` to taste.
 Set the `path` attribute to the full path of the Dropbox-synched directory Plerd will use, from the perspective of the server machine's filesystem.

-Copy the contents of this repository's `template` directory into the `template` subdirectory of the salient Dropbox-synced folder.

 And then you need to do whatever you'd like with the webserver of your choice such that it treats the synced `docroot` subdirectory as the your blog's own docroot.